woocommerce/action-scheduler/docs/usage.md

 Action Scheduler will register its version on `'plugins_loaded'` with priority `0` - after all other plugin codebases has been loaded.
 Therefore **the `action-scheduler.php` file must be included before `'plugins_loaded'` priority `0`**.

 It is recommended to load it _when the file including it is included_.
-However, if you need to load it on a hook, then the hook must occur before `'plugins_loaded'`, or you can use `'plugins_loaded'` with negative priority, like `-10`.
+However, if you need to load it on a hook, then the hook must occur before `'plugins_loaded'`.

 Action Scheduler will later initialize itself on `'init'` with priority `1`.
 Action Scheduler APIs should not be used until after `'init'` with priority `1`.